 - Cook the Filling: In a pan, melt some butter and sauté the chopped onion and garlic until soft.
 Add the grated corn, salt, paprika, and basil.
 Cook for about 5-7 minutes.

-- Add Cheese: If you’re using cheese, mix it into the corn mixture for added flavor.
+- Add Cheese: If you’re using cheese, mix it into the corn mixture for added flavour.

 - Steam the Humitas: Place the wrapped humitas in a large pot with a steamer insert.
 Steam for 30-40 minutes.